AlexSwensen/alexswensen.io-old/_posts/2017-06-15-writing-e2e-tests-with-protractor.markdown

 ## The REPL

-There is piece that is *incredibly* useful when starting your tests, and that is Protractor's
+There a is piece that is *incredibly* useful when starting your tests, and that is Protractor's
 [Interactive Mode/REPL](https://github.com/angular/protractor/blob/master/docs/debugging.md#testing-out-protractor-interactively).